Key Generation for Internet of Things: A Contemporary Survey: Key Generation Systems for IoT Devices

 \subsubsection{Channel Reciprocity-based Approaches}

 Researchers also demonstrated that acoustic channel holds reciprocity~\cite{lu2019free}.
 Therefore, several acoustic channel reciprocity-based device pairing systems have been proposed recently.

 Lu et al.~\cite{lu2019free} conducted the first study to verify the reciprocity of acoustic channel.
-Their feasibility study validated three important properties of the acoustic channel: temporal variation, channel reciprocity and spatial variation.
-Based on this finding, they proposed a fast and robust key generation system, FREE, for mobile devices.
 In order to not disturb users, FREE used the inaudible frequency range 18k-22kHz.
 FREE works as follows.
 To estimate the acoustic channel, FREE transmits a pre-defined sequence, which is modulated to the symbols of Gaussian Filtered Minimum Shift Keying (GMSK).
 The generated signal is stored in a Waveform Audio (WAV) file and then transmitted by the speaker.
 After two devices exchange a number of messages, they use channel taps~\cite{tse2005fundamentals} as acoustic channel features to generate keys.
-In FREE, both single bit quantization and multiple bit quantization method~\cite{jana2009effectiveness} are used.
-The mismatched bits are corrected by binary Gray code G(24,12,8).
-In the last step privacy amplification, FREE applies a universal hash function to get the final key.

 The authors implemented FREE on several smartphones and evaluated its performance in four environments: indoor static environment, indoor mobile environment, outdoor static environment and outdoor mobile environment.
 The results showed that FREE worked well when two devices were within 60 cm distance.
 They validated the randomness of the generated keys by National Institute of Standards and Technology (NIST) test and also analysed the security of FREE against possible attacks.
-Security analysis showed that FREE was resilient to eavesdropping attack, approaching attack and imitation attack.
-Unfortunately, they only conducted simple pen-and-paper analysis and did not really calculate the agreement rate of the attackers.
-The authors also compared FREE with several state-of-the-art key generation systems.
-The results showed that FREE improved the key generation rate by $38.46\%$ and reduced the key error rate by $42.34\%$.